telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 ---

 # Creating a custom gesture

-<<Comment: For better SEO, TouchManager should appear in the title, description and H1.
-The tags should also include gesture recognizer since I can imagine a customer typing that into a search box.>>
-This article demonstrates how to implement a custom gesture to use in a TouchManager.
-The following example will guide you through the creation of a __two fingers tap__ gesture. <<Comment: Did my addition create an error?>>
+This article demonstrates how to implement a custom gesture and register it in TouchManager.
+The following example will guide you through the creation of a __two fingers tap__ gesture.

 * [Implementing the gesture recognizer](#implementing-the-gesture-recognizer)
 * [Implementing the gesture recognizer factory](#implementing-the-gesture-recognizer-factory)